How to Build a Freedom Kite

 - Now make the bridle: cut a piece of string two feet long, knotting one end through the top hole and the other end through the bottom hole.
 Take the rest of your string and tie it around the bridle so that you can fly your kite.

 - Knot a length of string about two yards long to the bottom tip of the kite.
-Take the strips of fabric and on each one write a personal freedom from the list your child created.
+Take the strips of fabric and on each one write a personal freedom your child enjoys from the list you created.
 Then, tie them onto the string to make the tail.

-- Then go out and see your freedoms fly!
+- Then go out and let freedom fly!